Wandalen/wTools/module/rust/implements/Readme.md

 This solution has a limitation:

-- In case enity is a function and trat is `Fn`/`FnMut`/`FnOnce` which current entity does not implement you will get compile-time error instead of `false`.
+- In case entity is a function and trait is `Fn`/`FnMut`/`FnOnce` which current entity does not implement you will get compile-time error instead of `false`.

 ### Sample